Skip to main content

 Total CME Credits Required: 32

-Practitioners need credit in drug diversion training and best practice prescribing of controlled substances.
-Check the West Virginia State Medical Board website for more information.
+Practitioners who have prescribed, administered, or dispensed controlled substances during their last two-year licensing period must complete a three-hour board-approved CME course in drug diversion training and best practice prescribing of controlled substances.
+Check the West Virginia Board of Medicine website for more information.

 Wisconsin

-Practitioners with a DEA number need two credits in a Board-approved course on responsible opioid prescription.
-See the Wisconsin State Medical Board website for more information on this and other CME requirements.
+Physicians with a DEA number need two AMA or AOA Category 1 credits in a board-approved course on responsible opioid prescription.
+See the Department of Safety and Professional Services website for more information on this and other CME requirements.

 Wyoming